simonbonnefoy/brute-forcer/README.md

 So far the program is compatible with python2/3
 The following librairies are needed

+!!!Note, the GUI is made to work on python3, not maintenance for python2!!!

 ###############################################
 To install all the dependencies on Kali linux: